grizzthedj/foreman_phpipam/README.md

 ## TODO

-- Put back IP address(es) in phpIPAM when hosts or host interfaces are deleted.
-- On subnet creation, check if subnet exists in phpIPAM first.
-If not, return error recommending `Suggest New`(not implemented yet).
+- Support for ip ranges
+- Sync VLAN ID with phpIPAM
-- More functionality on phpIPAM Dashboard page(e.g. Create subnet)
+- More functionality on phpIPAM Dashboard page
+    * Create a subnet
+    * List ips within a subnet

 ## Contributing